noelmiller/noelmiller.github.io/content/pages/resume.md

 August 2021 - July 2022

-- Troubleshoot software/hardware issues on both workstations (Windows 7 - 10) and servers (Windows Server 2008 R2 - 2019) within our client’s environments remotely and onsite for over 20 individual clients
+- Troubleshoot software/hardware issues on both workstations (Windows 7 - 10) and servers (Windows Server 2008 R2 - 2019) within our clients' environments remotely and onsite for over 20 individual clients
-- Configure, deploy, and manage networking equipment (Cisco Small Business Switches, Netgate PFSense Firewalls, and Dell SonicWall Firewalls)
+- Configure, deploy, and manage networking equipment (Cisco Small Business Switches, Netgate pfSense Firewalls, and Dell SonicWall Firewalls)
 - Provide Scopes of Work (SOWs) to Sales and Project Team for solutions to implement
-- Execute on infrastructure projects for clients and internal initiatives
+- Execute infrastructure projects for clients and internal initiatives
-- Provide actionable input to CEO and Service Manager to improve processes and service delivery
+- Provide actionable input to the CEO and Service Manager to improve processes and service delivery
-- Create PowerShell and ConnectWise Automate scripts to automate deployment of software on workstations and servers
+- Create PowerShell and ConnectWise Automate scripts to automate the deployment of software on workstations and servers
 - Configure, deploy, and manage Storagecraft backup solutions (both local and cloud)

 ---